Last Updated on August 7, 2025 by Maryam Siddiqui

 Move to Portugal from the United States: what Americans need to know

-First of all, know that in order for Americans to move to Portugal, they will need to obtain a visa and obtain a residence permit.
+First of all, know that in order for Americans to move to Portugal, they will need to obtain a visa and a Portuguese residence permit.

-That is, unless you also have citizenship in some European Union country or want to get a Golden Visa.
+That is, unless you also have citizenship in some European Union country or want to benefit from the Portugal Golden Visa Program.

-But even if you don’t, you’ll be glad to know the following: anyone who has legally lived in Portugal for more than 5 years is entitled to apply for Portuguese citizenship!
+But even if you don’t, you’ll be glad to know the following: all foreign nationals who have legally lived in Portugal for more than 5 years is entitled to apply for Portugal citizenship!

 The advantages of having a Portuguese passport are many, you can benefit from the protection of the European Union and much more.